ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup.md

 ##### Setup a forging Node

 You will need a new machine ready for us to setup.
-To make it easier, we will use ArkCommander to setup all dependencies then overwrite with our bridgechain configuration.
+To make it easier, we will use ArkCommander to setup all dependencies then overwrite with our BridgeChain configuration.

 ::: tip Download and run ArkCommander
 ```bash